arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

 Remove the spike in traffic by executing: `kubectl delete -f k8s-manifests/autoscaling/spike-traffic.yaml`{{execute}}

-Watch again the the frontend pods to see if they decrease: `kubectl get pods -l service=frontend -w`{{execute}} Why aren't they decreasing?
+Watch again the the frontend pods to see if they decrease: `kubectl get deployment frontend -w`{{execute}} Why aren't they decreasing?
 Tip: Check the metric value and our low watermark.
 Is the metric value below our low watermark to create the scaling down event?

+You can obtain more information about the different scaling events that happened by describing the WPA object: `kubectl describe wpa frontend-wpa-latency`{{execute}}

 For other WPA options and algorithm documentation you can check the [WPA documentation](https://github.com/DataDog/watermarkpodautoscaler).